IS YOUR SANITIZER STILL EFFECTIVE?

 Hypochlorites are widely used in healthcare facilities in a variety of settings.
 Inorganic chlorine solution is used for disinfecting tonometer heads and for spot-disinfection of countertops and floors.
 A 1:10–1:100 dilution of 5.25%–6.15% sodium hypochlorite (i.e., household bleach) or an EPA-registered tuberculocidal disinfectant has been recommended for decontaminating blood spills.

-Chlorine long has been used as the disinfectant in water treatment.
-Hyperchlorination of a Legionella-contaminated hospital water system resulted in a dramatic decrease (from 30% to 1.5%) in the isolation of L. pneumophila from water outlets and a cessation of healthcare-associated Legionnaires’ disease in an affected unit.
+Chlorine has long been used as the disinfectant in water treatment.
+Hyperchlorination of a Legionella-contaminated hospital water system resulted in a dramatic decrease (from 30% to 1.5%) in the isolation of L. pneumophila from water outlets and a cessation of healthcare-associated Legionnaires' disease in an affected unit.

 Hydrogen Peroxide